magento/devdocs/guides/v2.0/cloud/reference/cli-ref-topic.md

 </div>

-`magento-cloud environment:branch <name> <parent branch>` :	Create a new branch; the environment has both a name and an ID
+`magento-cloud environment:branch <name> <parent branch>` :	Create a new branch; the environment has both a name and an ID.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 The environment _name_ is different from the environment _ID_ only if you use spaces or capital letters in the environment name.
 An environment ID consists of all lowercase letters, numbers, and allowed symbols.
 Capital letters in an environment name are converted to lowercase in the ID; spaces in an environment name are converted to dashes.